YummyOreo/Pindow/KEYMAP.md

 ### "IncrementSetConfig":

-Sets the current config to givent a number.
+Sets the current config to given a number.
-If no number is provided (or 0), it will incement the current config.
+If no number is provided (or 0), it will increment the current config.

 ### "DecrementSetConfig":

-Sets the current config to givent a number.
+Sets the current config to given a number.
-If no number is provided (or 0), it will decement the current config.
+If no number is provided (or 0), it will decrement the current config.

 ### "SetConfig{number}":